Maple Shade, N.J. Brickyards Deed Histories

 North Boulevard Ave. with subdivision.

-The Depression ended the John Pardee Brick Company and the Main Street area brickyard land was not to be used again for such.
+The Depression ended the front brickyard which John Pardee was then leasing to the Church Brick Company and the Main Street area brickyard land was not to be used again for such.
 The below 1941 Final Degree doesn't mean that it stayed open until then.
-It might have stopped operations in the mid thirties.
+Operations were stopped earlier.

 The Township of Chester